mrchrisster/MiSTer_SAM/README.md

 ### How do I know what game is on?
 If you would like to know what game is currently playing, you can check the file `/tmp/SAM_Game.txt`.
 Some folks even use this with OBS to automatically change the game name in their Twitch stream!

+### Where'd this come from?
+What happened to the other attract mode projects?
+The great work began with MrChrisster building a MiSTer Attract feature for the NES core.
+This begat Attract_Arcade after Mellified ~~kept opening issues~~ started helping.
+Once MrChrisster worked with mbc it unlocked the power to load ROMs for more MiSTer cores, resulting in Attract_Mode.
+We wanted to bring the project to the next level by automating the process.
+From this collaboration and passion was born SAM - Super Attract Mode!
+Since MiSTer SAM does everything the old projects did - and lots more! - we wanted to create a new name on par with its superpowers.

 ## Troubleshooting
 **- Core is loaded but just hangs on the menu**